JoshYEn/JoshYEn.github.io/_tools/README.md

+# Timeline Web Demo

+TBD

-# Tableau Web Data Connector Demo for OECD SDMX-JSON Database
+# Tableau WDC Demo for OECD Database

 This is an initial attempt to create a Web Data Connector in order to access OECD database with SDMX-JSON API support.